 Most skin cancer is localized and should be treated by applying the C-Herb in the same way you would treat a mole.

-For treatment of any area larger than a dime, using NuCel C-4 Cream is strongly encouraged.
+For treatment of any area larger than a dime, using a mix (50/50) of the Replenishing Cream and C-Herb External is strongly encouraged.
 This treatment takes longer but does not cause an area of disruption larger than one can manage.